skip to content

 Amid the wave of terror attacks in 2017 and in particular in the wake of the Manchester arena attack in 2017, the need to understand what can be done to enhance and protect trauma resilience in policing became a pressing public issue.

-In 2018, the University of Cambridge and Police Care UK engaged with over 18000 to ask important questions about trauma management and wellbeing in forces, and in doing so established the first UK police PTSD prevalence rate (1 in 5) and the first-ever Complex-PTSD prevalence rate (12%) in a working population (Brewin, Miller, Soffia et al., 2019 in press).
+In 2018, the University of Cambridge and the then Police Dependants' Trust engaged with over 18000 to ask important questions about trauma management and wellbeing in forces, and in doing so established the first UK police PTSD prevalence rate (1 in 5) and the first-ever Complex-PTSD prevalence rate (12%) in a working population (Brewin, Miller, Soffia et al., 2019 in press).
 The survey 'Policing: The Job & The Life' revealed that over 2/3 of officers and staff on the front line had 'insufficient opportunity to make sense of traumatic incidents' before moving on to the next job and over half reported that trauma was 'not well managed' in their force.

 Providing officers and staff with quick, simple and effective techniques to boost the hippocampus and to practice making sense of difficult incidents is a sensible solution to build resilience to future trauma exposure and to help minimise the risk of developing complex disorder from trauma.